Tailnet lock white paper

 ZIP215 semantics are used for signature validity

-Existing RFCs and implementations do not implement identical verification rule for Ed25519 signatures, a critical property necessary to avoid divergence in distributed mechanisms such as tailnet lock.
+Existing RFCs and implementations do not implement identical verification rules for Ed25519 signatures, a critical property necessary to avoid divergence in distributed mechanisms such as tailnet lock.
 As such, tailnet lock verifies signatures using an implementation of the more tightly specified ZIP215 rules, which is necessary to ensure consensus.
 Tailnet lock signatures are not malleable.

 Argon2 is used as the disablement secret key derivation function

 The KDF-derived value of a disablement secret is known to all nodes, as they must be able to validate a disablement secret.
-As such, it needs to be infeasible to reverse the KDF-derivation of a disablement secret, or malevolent actors could compute the value and use it to disable tailnet lock.
+As such, the value needs to be infeasible to reverse the KDF-derivation of a disablement secret, or malevolent actors could compute the value and use it to disable tailnet lock.

 Disablement secrets are 32 bytes of data sourced from the system CSPRNG.
 Argon2 is used as the KDF due to its good preimage properties and resistance to tradeoff attacks.
 Given the use of 32-byte random secrets, Argon2 is likely overkill, as a single cryptographic hash like BLAKE2 would probably be sufficient.
 Argon2 is still helpful in case a disablement secret with low entropy is used.